nazim1021/OOD-detection-using-OECC/CIFAR/README.md

 ## Download Datasets

-- The in-distribution datasets - CIFAR100 or CIFAR10 gets automatically downloaded while running dataset section any of the notebooks in the current folder.
+- The in-distribution datasets - CIFAR100 or CIFAR10 gets automatically downloaded while running dataset section in any of the notebooks of the current folder.
-- Out-of-Distribution datasets can be downloaded by the following links in the parent README file and place them in the parent directory itself.
+- Out-of-Distribution datasets can be downloaded by the given links in the parent README file.
+After downloading, please place them in the parent directory itself.

 ## How to Run